Comparing home broadband in Chester

-Coverage across all four network operators - O2, Vodafone, EE and Three - is very good in Chester.
+Coverage across all four network operators - O2, Vodafone, EE, and Three - is very good in Chester.
 Central areas are blanketed by 3G signal and it extends to outlying areas including Blacon, Upton, Guilden Sutton, Christleton and Eccleston.
-As this is a populated part of the country coverage is plentiful in most directions, with the only major drop in connectivity occuring in western areas toward North Wales.
+As this is a populated part of the country coverage is plentiful in most directions, with the only major drop in connectivity occurring in western areas toward North Wales.

 For more about network coverage please read our comprehensive guide; connectivity is highly variable even in areas of strong signal.
 As well as using the official network tools you can also confirm signal in a particular area by checking it on another device such as a mobile phone.